DeSciL/Qualtrics/Panel/Panel.md

 The exit codes are now stored in the fields LastName and ExternalDataReference.

-Notes:
+Note:
-- You can add additional panel variable as EmbeddedDataA-EmbeddedDataZ to control the flow of your survey.
+- You can add additional panel variable as EmbeddedDataA-EmbeddedDataZ to control the flow of your survey, i.e., you can show or hide survey questions or pages based values you specify in the panel file.

 #### 3. Upload exit codes into a Qualtrics panel